-- (a) If requested to test a type 7 metering installation by a Registered Participant under clause 7.9.1 of the NER, the MC or AEMO (as applicable) must: - (i) arrange to test that the calculated metering data stored in the metering data services database reflects the Physical Inventory for the type 7 metering installation; - (ii) use reasonable endeavours to conduct the test within 15 business days of the request; and
+- (a) If requested to test a type 7 metering installation by a Registered Participant under clause 7.9.1 of the NER, the MC or AEMO (as applicable) must: - i. arrange to test that the calculated metering data stored in the metering data services database reflects the Physical Inventory for the type 7 metering installation; - ii. arrange to test that the calculated metering data stored in the metering data services database reflects the Physical Inventory calculation methodology and Agreed Load for the non-contestable unmetered load; and

-- (iii) prior to any test being undertaken, provide an estimate of costs associated with the test. - (b) Where there is a discrepancy between the Inventory Table held in the metering data services database for a type 7 metering installation and the Physical Inventory, the Physical Inventory is to be taken as prima facie evidence of the actual number of Unmetered Devices.
+- iv.iii. use reasonable endeavours to conduct the test within 15 business days of the request; and - +.iv. prior to any test being undertaken, provide an estimate of costs associated with the test. - (b) Where there is a discrepancy between the Inventory Table held in the metering data services database for a type 7 metering installation and the Physical Inventory, the Physical Inventory is to be taken as prima facie evidence of the actual number of Unmetered Devices. - (c) Where there is a discrepancy between the Inventory Table held in the metering data services database for a non-contestable unmetered load and the calculation methodology and Agreed Load, the calculation methodologyPhysical Inventory, the Physical Inventory and Agreed Load is to be taken as prima facie evidence of the actual number of Unmetered Devices.